 Here he goes again, making history.
 This man does not stop!

 Just about everyone is FREAKING out about Bad Bunny being the first male to ever be featured on the cover of Playboy…he’s honest, open, vulnerable and most of all…sexy.
+We can’t wait to see Bad Bunny on Narcos Mexico Season 3!
+And we already know from his Bad Bunny Savage X Fenty show that he’s got the style to be a coverdude.

 But if you thought Playboy was just about naked pictures and sex, you were wrong!
 This captivating article digs into the subjects of battling machismo in the music industry, inclusivity, sexist and machista cultural issues, the objectification of women, the music’s overlooked Black roots and the struggles of Afro-Latinx artists in music.
 The article also features some of the best and most amazing qualities of Bad Bunny from quotes on his childhood, thoughts on inclusivity, reasons why he does what he does, and of course, sex.